zaiisao/Documentation/en/Interactive Broadcast/start_live_electron.md

 You have now integrated the Agora SDK for Electron into your project.

-## Implement the basic broadcast
+## Implement the basic live interactive video streaming

-Refer to the [Agora Electron Quickstart](https://github.com/AgoraIO-Community/Agora-Electron-Quickstart) demo project to implement various real-time live broadcast functions in your project.
+Refer to the [Agora Electron Quickstart](https://github.com/AgoraIO-Community/Agora-Electron-Quickstart) demo project to implement various live interactive streaming functions in your project.

 ## Open-source SDK